zhangyongmao/VISinger2/README.md

 This repository is the official PyTorch implementation of [VISinger2](https://arxiv.org/abs/2211.02903).

 ### Updates
+- Apr 10 2023: Add egs/visinger2_flow: add flow to VISinger2 to get a more flexible prior distribution.
 - Jan 31 2023: Modify the extraction method of gt-dur in dataset.py.
 Replace the dsp-wav with a sinusoidal signal as input to the HiFi-GAN decoder.
 - Jan 10 2023: Init commit.